-Maggie Dwyer is a Research Fellow for the Social Media and Security in Africa (SMS: Africa) project in the Centre of African Studies at University of Edinburgh.
+Dr Maggie Dwyer is a Research Fellow for the Social Media and Security in Africa (SMS: Africa) project in the Centre of African Studies at University of Edinburgh.
 This ESRC/DFID funded project examines the role of social media in documenting and driving (in)security in Africa.
-She also leads a research project titled Modern Soldiering in Africa, funded by the Gerda Henkel Foundation.
-Additionally, Maggie is Associate Editor of The Journal of Modern African Studies.
+She is also a core member of the research project Security Force Assistance (SFAssist) based at the Peace Research Institute Oslo.
+Additional funding for her research on African security issues has come from the Gerda Henkel Foundation and the Harry Frank Guggenheim Foundation.
+Maggie is also the Associate Editor of The Journal of Modern African Studies.

 Maggie completed her PhD in African Studies at University of Edinburgh.
 She also holds an MSc from Syracuse University and a BS in political science and psychology from University of Mary Washington.

 Her research focuses on conflict, security, and politics in Africa, with a particular emphasis on African militaries.
-Maggie’s PhD research examined military indiscipline in the form of mutinies in West and Central Africa.
-Her work provides a nuanced understanding of ways soldiers make demands and challenge authority.
 She has conducted field research in Burkina Faso, Kenya, Sierra Leone, The Gambia and Tanzania.

-Maggie was a course convenor and lecturer of Politics in Africa at University of St Andrews (2015).
-She has also been a tutor and guest lecturer for African Politics, International Security, Introduction in Politics and IR and Research in Africa at University of Edinburgh (2011-2014).
+Maggie convenes the MSc course Contemporary Debates in Africa.
+She has also been a course convenor and lecturer of Politics in Africa at University of St Andrews (2015) and tutor and guest lecturer for African Politics, International Security, Introduction in Politics and IR and Research in Africa at University of Edinburgh (2011-2014).

 Maggie’s experience researching security issues builds on a previous career working for the U.S. Department of Defense (2004-2010).
 In this capacity she regularly presented briefings to policy makers, Commanding Generals, Congressional staffers, and international military units.
 She has written and contributed to National Intelligence Estimates, Sense of Community Memorandum, and Presidential Daily Briefings.